 Sergeant.
 In 1947 the Code of Criminal Procedure was changed

 granting Transit Patrolmen Peace Officer Status.

 the number of Special Patrolman reached 563.
-In
+In 1951

 examinations were held for Transit Sergeants and Lieutenants.

-the first appointments from the list were made.
+first appointments from the list were made.